-Daniel Culson MSc, BACP Accredited Counsellor
+Daniel Culson MSc, BACP Accredited Counsellor/Psychotherapist

 I have a number of years experience of working in the NHS and as a private practitioner.
 I provide short or long term therapy and aim to provide a professional, integrated service based on your individual needs.

 Please call for an appointment or click the email me button.